Robbie632/fullstackML/README.md

-Belwo is a schematic showing the microservices architecture and API routes:
+Below is a schematic showing the microservices architecture and API routes:
 ![alt text](readMeImages/architecture.jpg "architecture")